Rich Hope

 Throughout his long, notorious career Rich Hope has been exploding on stages big and small, from downtown booze cans in Madrid to Vancouver's Rogers Arena.
 Now it's all on record for your home listening pleasure.

-- Francois Marchand – Vancouver Sun
+- Stuart Derdeyn, Vancouver Sun

-- Brian Marchant - Wild at Art Festival, Squamish, BC
+Brian Marchant - Wild at Art Festival, Squamish, BC